JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 polygon3 = GI.Polygon([ring3]; crs=crs2)
 ````

 Now plot on existing GeoAxis.
-NOTE: keyword argument `source` is used to specify the new `CRS`
+NOTE: keyword argument `source` is used to specify the new `CRS` when plotting on an existing `GeoAxis`

 ````@example creating_geometry
 plot!(ga,polygon3; color=:green, source=crs2)